June 2024

 Individual Drought Indicators

-• Rainfall has been effective in improving plant growth and soil water indicators across the region.
+• Rainfall has been effective in improving plant growth and soil water indicators across the region, particularly at Condobolin, Forbes, and Nyngan.

-• Further rainfall is needed to aid the continued improvement in conditions.
+• Further rainfall will aid the continued improvement in conditions and maintain the good production outlooks for many locations.